anunezb18/advanced-programming/second_workshop/readme.md

 - As a client, I want to filter the vehicle by the type, so that I can search a vehicle of the type i am interested in.
 - As a client, I want to set aside a vehicle, so that I can buy it.

 # Entities
-  - Manager: add cars.
+- Manager: add vehicles.
 - Client: watch, search, filter.
 - Vehicle: set aside (be removed from the list of vehicles).